maxrojasd/aptitute_tech_test/readme.md

-# TLC_Trip_Records_Service APP
+# openAQ_Service APP
-Script to get the top N records from a specific TLC line and fix the total amount of the trips.
+Script to Build a data mart hosted in redshift to enable BA to perform analysis on historical 2017 air quality measurements.

 ## Pre-requirements
 In order to run the script, make sure to have the following: